Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Scope and Applicability

 All dark sector particles are $\mathbb{Z}_2$-odd, ensuring DM stability.
 The only missing combination in the \texttt{DMSimpt} model is a (Dirac or Majorana) fermionic DM candidate $X$ with a vector mediator $Y_\mu^a$ in the fundamental representation of $SU(3)_c$.
 Apart from a few exceptions \cite{Saez:2018off}, vector mediators in the fundamental representation are rarely studied, and this combination is therefore also not implemented in our package.
 Moreover, renormalizable couplings in the scalar-Higgs sector are not part of the \texttt{DMSimpt} model setup.
-Such couplings could of course be added, and their perturbative annihilations will be included in the automated relic density calculation by micrOMEGAs.\\
+Such couplings can be added, in which case their perturbative annihilation channels are automatically included in the relic density computation by \texttt{micrOMEGAs}.

-\textbf{Scope and application}: SE+BSF4DM computes long-range effects for any pair of $\mathbb{Z}_2$-odd QCD-colored spin 0 or spin $1/2$ particles, making it applicable to the broad class of models mappable onto Eq.~\eqref{eq:Full_Lagrangian}.
 While phenomenological studies often consider simplified cases with diagonal, flavor-universal couplings \cite{Becker:2022iso}, our implementation handles the general scenario.
 To demonstrate this versatility, we provide three representative examples on \href{\CodeURL}{\faGithub~Github}:

 \begin{itemize} \item \texttt{F3SuR}: Real scalar DM with fermionic mediator coupling to right-handed up-quarks \cite{Giacchino:2015hvk, Becker2026}. \item \texttt{S3Muni}: Majorana DM with scalar mediator coupling to all right-handed up-type quarks \cite{Becker:2022iso}. \item \texttt{F3W3rd}: Complex vector DM with fermionic mediator to third-generation left-handed quarks. \end{itemize}